lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

    Select the :guilabel:`Restart` item to restart the deployment.

 If the new pods fail to start up, they will show a "crash-loop backoff" status and the old pods will continue to operate.
-You'll need to resolve the error with changes to the service's Docker image and/or Helm charts.
+You'll need to resolve the error with changes to the application's Docker image and/or Helm charts.
 After making fixes, you may need to restart the Deployment again.

 Merging and switching the Argo CD Application to the default branch
 ===================================================================

 Once development and testing is complete, you should submit the pull request for review following the `Data Management workflow guide`_.
-Once your branch is merged, remember to reset your service's Argo CD ``Application`` resource to point back to the default branch (currently ``master``).
+Once your branch is merged, remember to reset your application's Argo CD ``Application`` resource to point back to the default branch (currently ``master``).

-1. Open your service's page in your environment's Argo CD UI.
+1. Open your application's page in your environment's Argo CD UI.
-   Generally the URL path for this page, relative to the environment's domain, is ``argo-cd/applications/<service name>``.
+   Generally the URL path for this page, relative to the environment's domain, is ``argo-cd/applications/<application name>``.

 2. Click on the resource of type ``Application``.
    In the tree view this is the root node.